GSA-TTS/handbook/pages/office-of-operations/outreach.md

 ## Services

-Come talk to the Outreach Stakeholder Engagement Advisor team if you’d like help with:
+Come talk to the Outreach team if you’d like help with:

 - Reviewing and approving public content, including marketing materials and websites
 - Learning about emerging technology communications and training tools
 - Creating a communication and social engagement strategy
 - Writing a conference talk
 - Connecting with the Office of Strategic Communication regarding press requests, GSA communication channels, or approvals
-- Editing TTS content on JoSite or GSA.gov
+- Editing TTS content on InSite or GSA.gov

 If you're contacted by a journalist or member of the press, please forward the message to [press@gsa.gov](mailto:press@gsa.gov) without responding.
 All press interactions are handled by the Office of Strategic Communication.